DjangoGirls/tutorial/en/python_introduction/README.md

 - If you get an `IndentationError`, check that both of the `print` lines have the same whitespace at the start of a line: python wants all the code inside the function to be neatly aligned.
 - If there's no output at all, check that the last `hi()` *isn't* indented - if it is, that line will become part of the function too, and it will never get run.

 Let's build our first function with parameters.
-We will use the previous example – a function that says 'hi' to the person running it – with a name:
+We will change the previous example – a function that says 'hi' to the person running it – with a name:

 {% filename %}python_intro.py{% endfilename %}
 ```python